How to Stay at Home: Animation

 Contrary to most modern Walt Disney Animation Studios productions, the series was made with hand-drawn animation.
 Each short had a different supervising animator; Goldberg was the supervising animator for How to Wear a Mask, Randy Haycock for Learning to Cook and Mark Henn for Binge Watching.
 Goldberg choose to animate How to Wear a Mask due to the short's use of physical humor, which he always was personally fond of.
 McKim assembled a 10-people team for the series.
 Due to the pandemic, the shorts were remotely produced, with technical director Brandon Bloch delivering scenes personally to the animators' homes after receiving them at Goldberg's home.
 While the shorts were inspired by the How to...
-Goofy shorts directed by Jack Kinney, the animators didn't want them to "feel like it came directly from 1942", so background artist Lureline Weatherly made backgrounds more detailed than those of the original shorts and Goofy was given an extremely thicker outline in order for the animation to feel modern, while also evoking the original shorts.
+Goofy shorts directed by Jack Kinney, the animators didn't want them to "feel like it came directly from 1942", so background artist Lureline Weatherly made backgrounds more detailed than those of the original shorts and Goofy was given a thicker outline in order for the animation to feel modern, while also evoking the original shorts.